Use and disclosure of personal information

 Your personal information will be used to administer RMIT employment resources and processes including:

-- Staff directory – Workplace contact information (i.e. name, position title, workplace telephone, email address and location) is contained within the University staff directory hidden behind a staff log-in and in RMIT software applications such as Microsoft O365.
+- Staff directory – Workplace contact information (i.e. name, position title, workplace telephone, email address, location, qualification and job history) is contained within the University staff directory hidden behind a staff log-in and in RMIT software applications such as Microsoft O365 and Workday.

 - Website – Staff contact information, personal profiles or photographs may be published on the RMIT website as part of local college, portfolio, school, business group or program information or promotion.
 This information will only be published for public access (i.e. not behind a staff log-in) with the knowledge of the individual staff concerned.